charlesquick/AOG-Bogballe-Bridge/README.md

 Ensure your computer has python installed with the pySerial module.
 You may need to run `python -m pip install pyserial` in the command prompt

-Run main.py.
+Run totz.py or zurf.py.
 You will be presented with a list of available COM ports - type in the index of the port you would like to use.

 ```
 Available COM ports